dpenkler/linux-usbtmc/README.md

  - module params
  - user get/set ioctls for usb timeout
  - ioctl to send generic usb control messages
+ - ioctl to control setting of EOM bit in writes

 The remaining features are available in the standard kernel.org releases >= 4.6.